stjude/DeepBrainIPP/README.md

         7. Similarly segmented Paraflocculus will be stored in "PF_outer_final_segmentation"

 #### Large Brain Region Registration based Segmentation (Figure 1.
 Step 2-5 in draft manuscript )
-##### If you are unable to build the singularity image use following link to download it.

 -----

         1. Download fiji from https://imagej.net/software/fiji/downloads
         2. Extract it and put in "Singularity" folder
         2. Make Sure fiji runs headlessly
         2. Build singularity images using the recipe provided in "Singularity" folder.
-Feel free to contact if you can not build the image.
+If you are unable to build the singularity image use following link to                   download it and put in "Singularity" folder.

             sudo singularity build antsregistrationbatch.img antsregistrationbatch.def